Pras-1234/Inventory-Management/README.md

 # Inventory-Management
 In this project ,
-I made different web pages using HTML,css, JavaScript for inventory Management in industry.
+I made different web pages using HTML, CSS & JavaScript for inventory Management in industry.